erkkah/gr8TRACKer/README.rst

 8-track cartridge, but you would like to avoid that awful CLICK noise in the middle of songs by filling each track perfectly.

-Or - if fitting songs to tracks is really hard, at least add fade-out and fade-in on track changes.
+Or - if fitting songs to tracks is really hard, at least fade out and in on track changes.

 If you recognize any of this, *this is the tool for you*!